hankui/In-season-crop-type-mapper/README.md

-# Real-time crop type mapper
+# In-season crop type mapper
-The python codes implement a near real-time crop type mapper for the conterminous United States using NASA Harmonized Landsat Sentinel-2 (HLS) (v2.0) data to produce maps for 37 crop types using a Transformer-based model trained using >1 million time series samples collected from 2016-2022 Cropland Data Layer (CDL) products.
+The python codes implement a within season crop type mapper for the conterminous United States using NASA Harmonized Landsat Sentinel-2 (HLS) (v2.0) data to produce maps for 37 crop types using a Transformer-based model trained using >1 million time series samples collected from 2016-2022 Cropland Data Layer (CDL) products.
 The mapper can be run on any date of the year.

 This mapper utilizes two years of HLS data (the previous year and the current year) and directly processes NASA HLS data as input without requiring any pre-processing.
-As more HLS data become available throughout the current year, the mapper enables near real-time crop type classifications with progressively improving classification accuracy.
+As more HLS data become available throughout the current year, the mapper enables within season crop type classifications with progressively improving classification accuracy.

 # The 37 crop types are:
 Corn, cotton, fallow/idle cropland, soybeans, winter wheat, barley, dbl/crop winwht/soybeans, potatoes, rice, sorghum, spring wheat, sugar beets, canola, dry beans, peanuts, peas, sunflowers, tomatoes, almonds, blueberries, citrus, grapes, olives, oranges, pecans, walnuts, cherries, millet, oats, other hay/non alfalfa, sweet corn, other crops.